particle-iot/docs/src/content/reference/device-os/firmware.md

 {{api name1="Variant::value()"}}

 The `value` method is a template that returns a reference to the stored value of the variant.
 The allowable types are listed in [Variant::Type](#varianttype).
+This can be done to either get or set a value.

 ```cpp
 // PROTOTYPES
 template<typename T>